thefrosty/custom-login/readme.txt

 * New: Removed version [2.x changelog](http://plugins.svn.wordpress.org/custom-login/tags/2.4/readme.txt).

 == Upgrade Notice ==

+= 3.0.6 =
+Fixes unable to login to admin site.

 = 3.0.5 =
 Complete rewrite of Custom Login, be sure to run the update script to keep your old settings.